-As an airport operator, ensuring smooth movement through your terminal buildings every day can be a challenge.
-Onsite maintenance contractors need to be able to easily find their way around.
-Airline fleet and crew need to be able to navigate between different terminals or piers.
+As an airport operator, ensuring smooth movement through your terminal buildings can be a challenge.
+Onsite maintenance contractors need to be able to find their way around easily.
+Airline fleet and crew need to be able to navigate between terminals or piers.
 But most importantly, digital wayfinding is vital for passengers.

 Even the most accurate physical signage can be impeded by a language barrier or lack of clear floor planning.

-Managing the flow of customer from front door to aircraft door
+1) Managing the flow of passengers from the entrance to departure

 Passengers trying to navigate busy airports need a clear wayfinding strategy.